 If IKEA made game consoles it would be Waveshare Game Hat.
 Some assembly required, but you can get it working in 10 minutes without any special skills.
 And no soldering!

 After that, you've got all possibilities of standard Raspberry Pi (which are endless) in portable factor.
 Besides playing games, you could easily install Kodi, and watch videos and Youtube.
 And list of compatible games goes far beyond console emulators.
-How about Doom or Fallout?
+I personally recommend:

 Device is pretty solid even without a case.
-You can 3D print one if you want.
-Currently there are two options:
+You can 3d print one if you want.
+Currently there are multiple options:

 - Simple case